Street Sports Basketball

-Street Sports Basketball is a 1987 computer basketball game for the IBM PC, Amstrad CPC, Amiga, Apple II, Commodore 64 and ZX Spectrum.
+Street Sports Basketball is a sports video game for IBM PC compatibles, Amstrad CPC, Amiga, Apple II, Commodore 64, and ZX Spectrum.
 It was developed by Epyx and published by U.S. Gold.

 Gameplay

 The game features a 3-a-side basketball match.
 Each team is made by three players with different skills chosen from the neighbours.

 Reception

 Computer Gaming World stated in 1987 that Street Sports Basketball's "graphics are smooth and the action is fast".
 The game was reviewed in 1988 in Dragon #131 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 31/2 out of 5 stars.